-When both the Licensing Professional and the inventor agree that the inventor has or in the future should participate in University licensing decision-making, working with University licensing staff and/or with potential licensees, to accomplish the objective of commercializing the invention, or will be negotiating "across the table" from the University on behalf of a company in which the inventor has a disqualifying personal financial interest, the inventor would not disqualify him or herself.
+When both the Licensing Professional and the inventor agree that the inventor should participate in University licensing decision-making, working with University licensing staff and/or with potential licensees, to accomplish the objective of commercializing the invention, or will be negotiating "across the table" from the University on behalf of a company in which the inventor has a disqualifying personal financial interest, the inventor would not disqualify him or herself.
 In this case, the inventor would be considered to be "making, participating in making or influencing" a LP's decision concerning licensing the invention.
-If an inventor who will be so involved has a disqualifying personal financial interest in any candidate licensee identified by the LP, that inventor is required under the Act to disclose his or her interest.
+If the inventor has no disqualifying personal financial interest in candidate licensees, no financial disclosure is required.
+If however, an inventor who will be so involved has a disqualifying personal financial interest in any candidate licensee identified by the LP, that inventor is required under the Act to disclose his or her interest.
 Form TT-100 must be used for this purpose.
 When disqualifying personal financial interest is disclosed in such a circumstance, a Licensing Decision Review of LP-proposed licensing decisions is required.

-If, after initially completing Form TT-100, an inventor who is so involved in LP licensing decisions either develops a new or revised disqualifying personal financial interest in a candidate licensee or the LP identifies additional potential licensees, the inventor must promptly provide to the LP a new Form TT-100 providing the relevant information.
+If, after initially completing Form TT-100, either the inventor develops a new or revised disqualifying personal financial interest in a candidate licensee or the LP identifies additional potential licensees, the inventor(s) must promptly provide to the LP a new Form TT-100 providing the relevant information.

-On a case-by-case basis, Licensing Professionals may exercise their judgement in identifying and addressing any case where it is reasonably apparent that an inventor who is participating in licensing decisions has a disqualifying personal financial interest, but has not disclosed that interest upon request.
+On a case-by-case basis, Licensing Professionals may exercise their judgement in identifying and addressing any case where it is reasonably apparent that an inventor who is participating in licensing decisions has a disqualifying personal financial interest, but has not disclosed that interest.
 LPs may reiterate to the inventor the disclosure/disqualification requirements under the Act, may request a Licensing Decision Review, or take other case-specific actions.